Where to go apple picking in Ontario 2023

 Thiessen Apple Orchards

-Thiessen Apple Orchards grows has nine varieties of apple, including the popular Ambrosia apples, which are normally available early to mid-September.
-This smooth honey-flavoured delight also makes a delicious addition to salads and is a favourite for snacking.
+Thiessen Apple Orchards grows nine varieties of apples, including the popular Ambrosia apples, which are normally available early to mid-September.
+This smooth honey-flavoured fruit also makes a delicious addition to salads.

-During your visit, be sure to check out the savoury soups, chilis, sweet baked goods and many lip-smacking treats like caramel apples at Kountry Kitchen.
+Check out the savoury soups, chilis, sweet baked goods, caramel apples and other lip-smacking treats at Kountry Kitchen.

-Kids will want to take the wagon ride to the apple orchards and enjoy all the kid-approved activities at The Fun Acre.
+Kids are invited to ride the wagon to the apple orchard and enjoy the activities at The Fun Acre.

 Location: 400 Talbot Road East, Leamington